 I drove aside the patrol car at the corner of an old building and stopped to inspect the neighborhood.

-Street like any other had a solid crust made of ice, dumpsters and the fair amount of trash littering the ends.
+The street like any other had a solid crust made of ice, dumpsters and the fair amount of trash littering the ends.
 In the middle of an alley, a body lay at the feet of the two policemen which blew in their hands, hopping about to warm up.

 Just by looking at the thing on the street my mind fell to solving the murder.
 Maybe a “daddy’s girl“, had a rough evening with her boyfriend and got angry.
 Male shoes lay there, some thug met a wrong whore to mess with, and her pimp brought justice.
-This was a residential building at the corner, maybe a gang stumbled upon a man coming back from his mistress’s?
-Not enough drugs, or too much drugs?
+This was a residential building at the corner, maybe a gang stumbled upon a man coming back from his mistresses?
+Not enough drugs, or too many drugs?

 “Computer.
 Call home.”
 I said stepping out of the vehicle.

-“Hello love.
+“Hello, love.
 Are you coming?”
 Amira’s devilish voice lifted my spirits followed by a noise of plastic cubes clacking in the background.

 “Yes, but there is something I have to take care of first.
 I’ve just got a call.
 I might get home late.
-Forgive me dear, I was the only one around.”
+Forgive me, dear, I was the only one around.”
 I almost broke in sadness, when she scoffed and we both went silent for a second.